 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.

-It may have had the misfortune of initially releasing on Nintendo's worst performing home console, but let's make no bones about it: Mario Kart 8 is an utterly fantastic racer.
+While it may have had the misfortune of initially releasing on Nintendo's worst performing home console, even in its pre-Deluxe state, Mario Kart 8 was an utterly fantastic racer and we've decided to package it up into one entry with its Switch update.
 The big twist this time around is the introduction of 'anti-gravity' sections which allow tracks to bend and twist on themselves in surprising ways.
 This doesn't impact the gameplay all that much but during anti-grav sections it's possible to collide with other racers and gain a small speed boost, adding a welcome layer of tactical play.
-Thanks to a massive selection of parts to unlock and some lovely DLC, Mario Kart 8 is feature-rich – but if you own a Switch as well, then you should skip it and scroll down to the next entry in our list.
+Thanks to a massive selection of parts to unlock and some lovely DLC, Mario Kart 8 is feature-rich – but if you own a Switch you get all that and more.

-Sure, Mario Kart 8 Deluxe isn't really a 'new' game as such, as all it does is take the Wii U version – along with its DLC content and some other extras – and repackage it for all of the millions of people who didn't play the original.
-That doesn't take away from the fact that this is the pinnacle of the entire series; a fast, attractive and sublimely playable romp which has to rank as one of the best racing games of all time.
+Mario Kart 8 Deluxe repackaged the original for the hybrid handheld for all of the millions of people who didn't play the original and added in an excellent (and sorely missed) Battle Mode for good measure.
+This is the pinnacle of the entire series; a fast, attractive and sublimely playable romp which has to rank as one of the best racing games of all time.
 We can see this selling well throughout the entire life of the Switch as it's one of those games that perfectly suits the console's core ethos of 'anytime, anywhere'; all you need is a flat surface, four Joy-Con and some willing players, and you've got a Mario Kart party.
 Essential.

 So there you have it; the running order of the Mario Kart series.
 If you think we've got it all wrong and Mario Kart 64 should be at the top, make sure you race to the comments section to jolly well tell us.